DanielDigby/comp30022-OSI-Layer-8/README.md

   }
 ```
 what this means is that the (root) yarn controlls the whole "monorepo" and is the controller for all dependencies, we never directly install dependencies here.
-So do not run "yarn add somepackage"
+So do not run "yarn add somepackage" as it will install it in the root rather than the client/server
 # Test Pipeline

 The way the test pipeline works, is by running: